SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 I do not have any USB3.0 Type-C devices ATM, so the ThunderBolt 3 port only runs at USB2.0 for now.
 - The USB mapping is still TBD, with TB3 video output fixings on the plan.

-After bootup, the screen brightness is broken (Extremely low) for a couple of minutes and will light up again.
+~~After bootup, the screen brightness is broken (Extremely low) for a couple of minutes and will light up again.~~
-- bootargs: -igfxblr is not working due to some Apple-end issues for Ventura 13.4.
-See: https://github.com/acidanthera/bugtracker/issues/2241
+- ~~bootargs: -igfxblr is not working due to some Apple-end issues for Ventura 13.4.
+See: [here](https://github.com/acidanthera/bugtracker/issues/2241)~~

+Backlight issue is now solved, simply replace "-igfxblr" to "-igfxblt" in bootargs.

 Trackpad sometimes doesn't listen to you - I suggest to disable "Tap to Click" and solely use the left/right button below or above the trackpad.
 - For me, it will ghost click and ruin my day.